Nuno-Jesus/Make-A-Make/README.md

 Looks for whitespace-separated words that match `pattern` in `text` to replace them with `replacement`.
 The function returns the result after the replacements.

 In `pattern` the `%` symbol may appear, meaning any number of characters that match the pattern.
-If `%` also appears on `replacement`, the `%` is replaced with whatever matched on `pattern`.
+If `%` also appears on `replacement`, the `%` is replaced with the characters matched on `pattern`.

-Only the first `%` in `pattern` and `replacement` are treated this way, while the remaining ones, if exist, remain unchanged.
+Only the first `%` in `pattern` and `replacement` are treated this way, while the remaining ones, if any, remain unchanged.

 The following example, saved on [code/16-patsubst-example](code/16-patsubst-example/)...